City Guides Provence-Alpes-Côte d'Azur

 From Cimiez Hill, walk down to the train station for a short ride (8 minutes!) to Villefranche-sur-Mer, one of France’s most beautiful harbor towns.

-Villefranche-sur-Mer is one of the best day trips from Nice, but you can also visit for a few hours, perhaps in combination with the also gorgeous Eze.
+Villefranche-sur-Mer is one of the best day trips from Nice, but you can also visit for a few hours, perhaps in combination with the gorgeous town of Eze.

-In Villefranche, treat yourself to a delightful afternoon exploring the old town’s winding streets with beautiful baroque architecture.
-Some interesting sites include the Chapel of St. Peter – decorated by Jean Cocteau in 1957 –, Rue Obscure – an underground street built in the 13th century for soldiers to pass through more easily –, or the Citadel founded by the Duke of Savoy in 1554 to protect the harbor.
+In Villefranche, treat yourself to a delightful afternoon exploring the Old Town’s winding streets with beautiful Baroque architecture.
+Some interesting sites include the Chapel of Saint Pierre – decorated by Jean Cocteau in 1957 –, the Rue Obscure – an underground street built in the 13th century for soldiers to pass through more easily –, or the Citadel founded by the Duke of Savoy in 1554 to protect the harbor.

 From the harbor, you can see the Cap Ferrat peninsula, with some of the most beautiful palaces on the French Riviera, like the Villa Ephrussi de Rothschild.

-TIP: you can also experience Villefranche-sur-Mer and Cap Ferrat from the sea on this top-rated sightseeing cruise starting from Nice!
+TIP: you can also experience Villefranche-sur-Mer and Cap Ferrat from the sea on this top-rated e-bike guided tour starting from Nice!

 Spend 3 Days in Nice (If you can…)

-If you can add an extra day to your Nice itinerary and spend three days in Nice, there are many wonderful Nice day trips to picturesque villages, impressive châteaux, or even Monaco.
+If you can add an extra day to your Nice, France, itinerary and spend three days in Nice, there are many wonderful Nice day trips to picturesque villages, impressive châteaux, or even Monaco.

 The picture above features Menton, a coastal city near the border with Italy, easy to reach from Nice by train.